lucageo/FOSS4G-2018/README.md

 # Free and Open Source Geospatial Tools for Conservation Planning Workshop - FOSS4G 2018 - Dar Es Salaam

 ## Web Gis Application Development
-with the data processed on landcover we are going to develop a small web application that allows users to show, query and interact with geospatial data.
+Step by step documentation for developing a small web application that allows users to show, query and interact with geospatial data.

 ### 1) GeoServer setup for enabling Jsonp